 There is some that believe that a team should try Jones at left tackle, before conceding that right tackle might be his best position.
 His issues stem from his unbalanced frame and could struggle protecting the blind side vs NFL quick twitch pass rushers.
 The OSU tackle is top heavy and losing weight could greatly improve his overall balance at the point of attack.

 Jones is ideally suited to play RT and could have a long career on the right side.
 In saying that, in time he could be groomed to man the blind side.
-Being limited to the right side could drop his stock abit, but making it out of the top#25 picks seems unlikely.
+Being limited to the right side could drop his stock a bit, but he might not make it out of the top #25.

 The team that selects Jones will have the ability to plug him in at right tackle from day one and likely have a Pro Bowl caliber player for next 10 years.